Live Better. Love Better. Work Better.

 April 30, 2020

 It’s no secret we’ve entered a completely new era in terms of technology.
 Twenty years ago, there were no iPhones, there was dial up internet and the only social media site was Myspace.
-In 2020, family and relationship dynamics are very different due to the development of new technology and therefore new communication patterns.
+Today, family and relationship dynamics look very different because technology has changed the way we communicate.
 How often do we go out to dinner and spend at least part of the meal on our phones?
-If you were to…
+If you were to look up, would you see other people…

 Read More